In case you've missed other parts of our 6-part adoption newsletter miniseries be sure to check it out!

 There are two key metrics related to all engagements, Last Engaged and Last Touch.
 Here's how they applied to emails:

-- Last Engaged: messages received from ClientSuccess contacts count as an engagement
+- Last Engaged: messages received from ClientSuccess contacts count as an engagement (Contact must be listed in the From field).

-- Last Touch: messages sent to ClientSuccess contacts automatically count as a touch
+- Last Touch: messages sent to ClientSuccess contacts automatically count as a touch (Contact must be listed in the To field).

 Your email integration is a key step to increasing engagement visibility, so you’ll want to make sure it's authenticated.